 I imagined the brand new family size box of Cheerios apparently now coating my kitchen floor, and I forced my self to breath instead of scream.
 “We’ll clean it up.
 Go play, sweetie, while I feed Finn.”

 She nodded, and I followed behind her as she scampered down the hall.
 Her steps crunched as she passed through the kitchen.
 I cringed and sat in my rocker.
-I can’t look.
-I just can’t bear to look.
+I couldn’t look.
+I just couldn’t bear to look.

 I settled Finn so he could nurse.
 I closed my eyes for one blissful second.
 My lap warmed.
 He’d peed through the towel.